-For standard photometric measurements, the ratio of the readings at 260 nm and 280 nm (A{260}/A{280}) provides an estimate of the purity of RNA with respect to contaminants, such as protein, that absorb in the UV spectrum.
+For standard photometric measurements, the ratio of the readings at 260 and 280 nm (A{260}/A{280}) provides an estimate of the purity of RNA with respect to contaminants, such as protein, that absorb in the UV spectrum.
 However, the A{260}/A{280} ratio is influenced considerably by pH.
-Since water is not buffered, the pH and the resulting A{260}/A{280} ratio can vary greatly when using pure water.
+Because water is not buffered, the pH and the resulting A{260}/A{280} ratio can vary greatly when using pure water.
 Lower pH results in a lower A{260}/A{280} ratio and reduced sensitivity to protein contamination.
 For accurate values, we recommend measuring absorbance in 10 mM Tris·Cl, pH 7.5.
-Pure RNA has an A{260}/A{280} ratio of $1.9-2.1^{+}$ in 10 mM Tris·Cl, pH 7.5.
+Pure RNA has an A{260}/A{280} ratio of 1.9-2.1† in 10 mM Tris·Cl, pH 7.5.
 Always be sure to calibrate the spectrophotometer with the same solution used for dilution.
-For determination of RNA concentration, however, we recommend dilution of the sample in a buffer with neutral pH since the relationship between absorbance and concentration (A{260} reading of $1 = 44 \, \mu g/ml \, RNA$) is based on an extinction coefficient calculated for RNA at neutral pH (see "Spectrophotometric quantification of RNA", page 46).
+For determination of RNA concentration, however, we recommend dilution of the sample in a buffer with neutral pH because the relationship between absorbance and concentration (A{260} reading of 1 = 44 μg/ml RNA) is based on an extinction coefficient calculated for RNA at neutral pH (see "Spectrophotometric quantification of RNA", page 42).